 Lili Boulanger, younger sister to Nadia, was born into a distinguished musical family of late 19th century France.
 Considered by many of her contemporaries to be one of the most talented composers of her generation, at the age of 19 she became the first woman to win the Premier Grand Prix de Rome for composition.
 Tracks 4 and 8 on this album are her compositions D’un Matin de Printemps and Nocturne.

-Barbara Heller is a contempory composer based in Darmstadt, Germany.
+Barbara Heller is a contemporary composer based in Darmstadt, Germany.
 She is a founding member of the international working group Women and Music (Frau und Musik).
 Track 3, Lalai, Lullaby for Awakening?, was written in 1989 and dedicated to “all women who are held in Islamic prisons for political reasons, to all those who have already been executed and to all those whose lives are still in danger.”

 Aleksandra Maslovaric begins and concludes the album with her own compositions for solo violin: Reka and Novela, tracks 1 and 11, which were her first works to be commercially released.